 Winter conditions can result in cold temperatures, wild weather and potential avalanche conditions.
 This course takes advantage of the easy access we have at the Remarkables Conservation Area beyond the Remarkables ski field.
 In summer this area offers the South Island's most accessible multi-pitch alpine climbing, in winter the high altitude means consistent snow and ice without the limitations of a glaciated environment.
 Objectives during the course include winter walking around the Upper Wye Valley, ascending Single Cone or Double Cone, moderate alpine peaks with amazing views of the Wakitupu basin, or more technical ice and mixed climbing routes.
 There is also the option of flying (extra) into the well-known ice climbing venue at the head of Wye Creek for part of the course.

-Accommodation will be based in Frankton Motor Camp in a tourist flat providing the opportunity to come down, dry out and warm up at night.
+Accommodation will be based in Frankton in a basic motel providing the opportunity to come down, dry out and warm up at night.
 Depending on your goals, there is also an option to learn the delights of a winter alpine camp or bivy in the mountains.